Dsstefanov/Movie-App-Exercise/README.md

 # Movie-App-Exercise
-Small NodeJS webserver for movie apps with session based data
+Small NodeJS web server for movie apps with session based data

+Running the app:
+npm start - will minify the files, create the necessary directories and will start a server on port 3000